derekjwilliams/kipling/README.md

 # kipling
-React Component to show one or more geojson polygons, scaled to fit containing element
+React Component to show a geojson polygons, scaled to fit containing element